nellyiya/linear_regression_model/README.md

 # **🩺 Heart Attack Risk Prediction API**

-## **🏥 Project Overview**
+## **🏥 Project Overview and Mission**
-Mission: Predict heart attack risk using a rich dataset with varied features.(Healthcare GCGOS)
+Mission: Predict heart attack risk using a rich dataset with varied features Using FastAPI and a Flutter app.(Healthcare GCGOS)

 Heart disease remains one of the leading causes of death worldwide.
 This project leverages **machine learning** to predict the likelihood of a heart attack based on various health and lifestyle factors.

 Using models like **Linear Regression, Decision Trees, and Random Forest**, this tool helps **identify high-risk individuals**—enabling **early intervention and prevention**.

-✅ **What this API does:**
-- Analyzes **cholesterol, heart rate, diabetes history, smoking habits, stress levels**, and more.
-- Predicts the **risk of a heart attack** based on real-world medical data.
-- Assists **health professionals & individuals** in making informed decisions.

 🔗 **Try the API:** [`http://127.0.0.1:8000/docs`](http://127.0.0.1:8000/docs) _(Swagger UI)_